Whether we are the smartest kids on our cosmic block is not a philosophical question.”

+In the 1990’s Carl Sagan observed that through our technology the human species has reached the shore of the vast cosmic ocean.
 On February 13, 1633, the Roman Inquisition found the astronomer and mathematician Galileo Galilei “vehemently suspect of heresy” for his observation that the Earth revolved around the Sun.
-He and forced to recant, and spent the rest of his life under house arrest.
+Galileo was forced to recant, and spent the rest of his life under house arrest.
 The inquisition concluded that heliocentrism was “foolish and absurd in philosophy, and formally heretical since it explicitly contradicts in many places the sense of Holy Scripture.”

 Fast forward to October 2018, not unsimilar to Galileo’s intrepid observation, Avi Loeb, then the chair of Harvard’s astronomy department, co-wrote a paper that examined the “peculiar acceleration” of a strange disk-like object that entered our Solar System, and proposed that it “may be a fully operational probe sent intentionally to Earth’s vicinity by an alien civilization.”
 Loeb has long been interested in the search for extraterrestrial life, reports The New Yorker, recently making further headlines by suggesting that we might communicate with the civilization that sent the probe.
 “If these beings are peaceful, we could learn a lot from them,” he told Der Spiegel.

-Here are four in-depth reviews of the unrepentant Loeb’s bold hypothesis and his new book, published this month, Extraterrestrial: The First Sign of Intelligent Life Beyond Earth.
+Here are five in-depth reviews of the unrepentant Loeb’s bold hypothesis and his international bestseller, Extraterrestrial: The First Sign of Intelligent Life Beyond Earth.

 Have We Already Been Visited by Aliens? asks Elizabeth Kolbert for The New Yorker. –“The more they looked, the more puzzling its behavior seemed.
 The object was small, with an area roughly that of a city block.
 As it tumbled through space, its brightness varied so much—by a factor of ten—that it had to have a very odd shape.
 Either it was long and skinny, like a cosmic cigar, or flat and round, like a celestial pizza.
 Instead of swinging around the sun on an elliptical path, it was zipping away more or less in a straight line.
 The bright dot, astronomers concluded, was something never before seen.
 It was an “interstellar object”—a visitor from far beyond the solar system that was just passing through.”